Helping to keep your business in business

 - Process for standing down and returning to normal business.

-- Start with a minimal plan and test it with a short exercise to ensure it is fit for purpose.
-This can be carried out through a table top exercise with key staff involved in managing the response to an incident.
-The business continuity worksheet below provides an example of a generic exercise scenario.
+Start with a minimal plan and test it by running a short exercise to ensure it is fit for purpose.
+The plan can then be carried out through a tabletop exercise with key staff involved in managing the response to an incident.
+Consider your main risks and produce an exercise which will affect a high risk in minimal, moderate, significant disruption

-7. Coping with disruption: Business Continuity Support Service
+6. Coping with disruption: Business Continuity support service

-If you want to provide assurance to existing and potential new clients that your organisation can cope effectively with disruption and continue to deliver your critical services when incidents occur, the Surrey County Council Emergency Management Team can deliver a cost effective, bespoke solution for you.
-The team provides advice, planning, training and exercising support to devise, review and validate resilience arrangements against recognised industry and good practice standards.
-To find out more please see the Business Continuity Support Service leaflet (PDF).
+If you want to provide assurance to existing and potential new clients that your organisation can cope effectively with disruption and continue to deliver your critical services when incidents occur, the Surrey County Council Emergency Management and Resilience Team can deliver a cost effective, bespoke solution for you.
+The team will be able to provide advice, planning, training and exercising support to development, review and validate resilience arrangements against recognised industry and good practice standards.
+To find out more please see contact email us at sccemt@surreycc.gov.uk